An Italian itinerary for Rome, Umbria, and Tuscany

 Ristorante Il Secchio

-We end up just down the street at Ristorante Il Secchio where the most perfect, amazing noodles are accompanied by the house wine, snippets of the surrounding city, and the frequent passage of the city’s (very quiet) street cars.
+We end up just down the street at Ristorante Il Secchio, where the most perfect, amazing pasta is accompanied by the house wine, snippets of the surrounding city, and the frequent passage of the city’s (very quiet) street cars.

 Around our neighborhood